Mount Olive, North Carolina

 Mount Olive is a town in Duplin and Wayne counties in the U.S. state of North Carolina.
-The population was 4,589 at the 2010 census.
+At the 2020 census, the population was 4,198.
 It is included in the Goldsboro, North Carolina Metropolitan Statistical Area.
 The town is home to the Mt.
 Olive Pickle Company and the University of Mount Olive.

 History

 The Mount Olive High School (Former), Mount Olive Historic District, Perry-Cherry House, Southerland-Burnette House, former United States Post Office, and Vernon are listed on the National Register of Historic Places.

+The Wilmington & Raleigh Railroad (which was renamed the Wilmington & Weldon Railroad in 1855) completed in 1840 ran through Mt.
+Olive on land sold to the railroad by Adam Winn Sr., a prominent free black landowner.
+Today the line is part of the CSX W&W Subdivision.